 “You can’t write it that way.
 It has a comma!”
 [He was wrong.
 It has an apostrophe.]

 “Listen” I shot back, “James Joyce wrote can’t and won’t without an apostrophe, so I’m in good company!
 Pay attention to the bloody quality of the script!”

 In everyday speech we omit grammatical accuracy for immediacy of meaning.
 We break up sentences, fracture them, recast, hesitate, and repeat words.

 No matter our education, we pay little or no attention to grammar when communicating verbally, (Oxbridge dons are no better.
 They overlook perfect grammatical sentences in their speech) But weirdly (yes, we can begin a sentence with a conjunction) we adopt written language in speech when it isn’t necessary.

-How many times have you heard a pundit or politician answer a question by saying ‘eg’ rather than for example?
-Or start to count on their fingers as they make a list of things, “Well, ‘a’ we can do this, and ‘b’ we can do that.”
+Readers will have heard a pundit or politician answer a question by speaking ‘eg’ rather than saying for example.
+Another is counting on their fingers as they make a list of things, “Well, ‘a’ we can do this, and ‘b’ we can do that.”